rival4567/master-thesis/test.md

 Calibration is a crucial procedure in the development of an automated robotic workcell, ensuring that all components operate accurately and in harmony.

-![KR1410 subprogram to perform calibration automatically](figures/001calibration/calibration-process-left.jpeg "fig:"){#fig:auto-calibration-process
-width="\\textwidth"}
-[\[fig:calibration-process-left\]]{#fig:calibration-process-left
-label="fig:calibration-process-left"}

-![KR1410 subprogram to perform calibration automatically](figures/001calibration/calibration-process-right.jpeg "fig:"){#fig:auto-calibration-process
-width="\\textwidth"}
-[\[fig:calibration-process-right\]]{#fig:calibration-process-right
-label="fig:calibration-process-right"}

-![TCP is set at the end of gripper at a distance of 216 mm from robot TFC](6.
-System Integration and Testing/6.2 Calibration Procedures/tcp.PNG){#fig:tcp width="75%"}

-### Robot Calibration
+Firstly, there is a requirement for calibrating the gantry robot on the unloading station.
+The gantry robot should give the sheet metal part accurately to the unloading station gripper and shouldn't lose the part on the way.
+This is done using a process known as home position calibration.
+Upon a new boot of the PLC, the gantry robot move along linear axes (X, Y, Z) and go to a consistent reference point (home position).
+This point is where all the axes are set to zero.

+A laser sensor is added to the bending machine to measure the distance between the tool and die with the reproducibility in the range of 10m.
+This sensor help in coordinating the bending timings between the bending machine and the robot.
+This sensor also requires a baseline or zero point to eliminate any offsets or biases in their readings.

-Robot calibration ensures that the Kassow robot can accurately position its end effector for loading, bending, and unloading metal sheets.
-This
+Finally, robot's calibration ensures that the KR1410 can accurately position its TCP for loading, bending, and unloading metal sheets.
+The KR1410 requires the kinematic calibration, hand-eye calibration and the workspace calibration to achieve good results.

-involves:
+### Kinematic Calibration {#subsec:kinematic-calibration}

+![Kinematic model of KR1410 in
+RViz](6.
+System Integration and Testing/6.2 Calibration Procedures/tcp.PNG){#fig:tcp
+width="100%"}

--   **Kinematic Calibration**: Adjusting the robot's kinematic model to correct any discrepancies between the theoretical model and the actual hardware.
+It refers to the KR1410's kinematic model which needs to correct any discrepancies between the theoretical model and the actual hardware.
 This includes measuring and compensating for joint offsets, link lengths, and joint angles.

--   **Tool Center Point (TCP) Calibration**: Determining the exact position of the end effector or tool relative to the robot's last joint.
-This is crucial for precise manipulation of metal sheets.

--   **Workspace Calibration**: Defining the robot's operational workspace and ensuring that all tasks are performed within this defined area, avoiding collisions and ensuring smooth operation.

 The KR1410 is already calibrated from the factory and does not need to be setup.
 Though in simulation, robot kinematic model is generated from the URDF and needs to be updated to match the real hardware.

-### Camera Calibration
+Figure [6.1](#fig:tcp){reference-type="ref" reference="fig:tcp"} shows the kinematic model of KR1410 and also the TCP link which is set at 216 mm from the TFC.

+### Hand-eye calibration {#subsubsec:tcp-calibration}

+The hand-eye calibration is the determination of the exact position of the end effector or TCP *w.r.t.* to the camera frame.
+This is crucial for precise manipulation of metal sheets.
 The \"Hand-Eye calibration (Robotics)\" calibration method is used to determine the reference between \"Hand\" (TCP) and \"Eye\" Camera coordinate system (position and orientation) when the VISOR is attached to the gripper.
-This allows different image acquisition positions and still to output the object positions in robot coordinates directly from the camera. [@visor_user_manual page 102]
+This allows different image acquisition positions and still to output the object positions in robot coordinates directly from the camera.
+[@visor_user_manual page 102]

 Camera calibration is essential for the accurate detection of metal sheets and measurement of bending angles.
 The process involves: